Are you doing what you want to do?

 Make a decision!

 Being stuck in a situation that needs action to be unstuck.
 That action requires a decision that may be really hard to make.
-But if you are going to make that decision, then the right time is sooner than later.
+But if you will make that decision, then the right time is sooner than later.

 Ask for what you want

 What’s the worst that can happen?

 The worst-case scenario is the main question in any situation and decision.
 If the answer is something you can live with, then go ahead, do it.
-If the worst is really bad, potential loss of all savings and income, ending up in a homeless shelter, then you need to find someone to help you.
+If the worst is terrible, potential loss of all savings and income, ending up in a homeless shelter, then you need to find someone to help you.

 Do not let other people and circumstances destroy you.
 Get the negative stuff out of your life.
 Replace them with positive goals and friends that support you.
-In many cases, you just have to ask for what you want, and you will get it.
+Most times, you just have to ask for what you want, and you will get it.

 Ray Dalio Principles: Plan for the worst-case scenario to make it as good as possible.